-The Doctor of Education (EdD) prepares individuals for positions in administration, policy development, college or university teaching, and research.
+The Doctor of Education (EdD) degree prepares individuals for positions in administration, policy development, college or university teaching, and research.
 The degree includes broad topics covering curriculum, assessment and accountability, professional development, research driven decision making and policy analysis through offerings in face-to-face and online course for readiness to complete a dissertation.

 Individuals with academic preparation from diverse disciplines, many with a master's degree outside the field of education, are offered the opportunity to develop skills and experience to lead and implement change through contextualized learning and research excellence.
 Experienced faculty guide students, preparing them to contribute a wealth of new knowledge and influence developments within their organizations and communities.